-The Beaverton City Library, the second busiest library in the state, serves a population of approximately 142,000 (the population of Beaverton plus a portion of the unincorporated residents of Washington County).
-Each month over 84,000 people visit the Library to check out nearly 300,000 items.
+Beaverton City Library, the second busiest library in the state, serves a population of approximately 142,000 (the population of Beaverton plus a portion of the unincorporated residents of Washington County).
+Each month, over 84,000 people visit the library to check out nearly 300,000 items.
 The total annual circulation exceeds 3.3 million items.
-The Library has two facilities each open seven days per week.
+The library has two facilities, each open seven days per week.

-The Beaverton City Library, located at 5th St. and Hall Blvd., is a 69,000 sq. ft. full-service library maintaining a collection of over 350,000 items, has meeting rooms, a computer lab and a lot of youth programs.
+Beaverton City Library Main, located on the corner of 5th and Hall, is a 69,000 sq. ft. full-service library.
+The main library maintains a collection of over 350,000 items and has meeting rooms, a computer lab and a lot of youth programs.

-The Beaverton City Library @ Murray Scholls is a 12,000 sq. ft facility providing popular materials with an emphasis on youth.
-Items not in the Branch collection can be placed on hold and will be routed to the Branch for pick-up.
+Beaverton City Library Murray Scholls, located in the Murray Scholls Town Center, is a 12,000 sq. ft facility providing popular materials, with an emphasis on youth.
+Items not in the branch's collection can be placed on hold and will be routed to the branch for pick-up.

 What We Offer

-Both library facilities offer traditional print materials including best sellers plus Books on CD, music CD, DVD collections and much more.
+Both library facilities offer traditional print materials, including best-sellers, books on CD, music CDs, DVDs, and much more.
 Many electronic databases and access to the Internet are also available using the public access workstations.
-As a member of the Washington County Cooperative Library Service, patrons have access to the holdings of the twelve public libraries that make up the cooperative.
+As a member of Washington County Cooperative Library Services (WCCLS), patrons have access to the holdings of the twelve public libraries that make up the cooperative.

-Many and varied educational, youth and community programs are offered at both libraries.
-For a list of current programs and events please check the Library Event Calendar.
+Many and varied educational, youth and community programs are offered at both library locations.
+For a list of current programs and events, see the events calendar.